mid2SUPAERO/SubmitAPaper/README.md

 How to deal with Preprint, OATAO, HAL, ArXiv etc...

 When the review process is on.
-It means you have uploaded your pdf on the editor website and you are waiting for the external reviewers.
+It means you have uploaded your pdf on the editor website and you are waiting for the external reviewers. you got your preprint here.
+You can put on ArXiv at this step.

 3 options Rejected, Major corrections, Minor Corrections.